enumcase/enumcase/README.md

 I'm Margulan, software engineer from Kazakhstan 🇰🇿

 Currently at Mercari, Tokyo.
-Usually doing iOS and Swift stuff, sometimes working on infra and backend on golang
+Usually doing iOS and Swift stuff, sometimes working on mobile infra and backend on golang

 Focusing on:
 - iOS, Swift and sometimes microservices on Go and little bit of ML